 The financial disclosure requirement will likely be the most controversial element of the city's ethics code and, consequently, the most difficult to construct.

-COMMENT SECTION 25: The recommendation that financial disclosure requirements should be applied to members of planning and zoning commissions and boards of adjustment can be controversial, since these persons are strictly "volunteer" officials in the overwhelming majority of Kentucky cities.
+COMMENT SECTION 25: The recommendation that financial disclosure requirements should be applied to members of planning and zoning commissions and boards of adjustment can be controversial since these persons are strictly "volunteer" officials in the overwhelming majority of Kentucky cities.
 However, the decisions made by these types of board members, as well as some other city boards and commissions, can have a major impact on property and business values and therefore the potential for conflict of interest is great.
-The bottom line, however, is that KRS 65.003 leaves the decision whether or not to apply financial disclosure requirements to any nonelected (appointed) officers or employees to each city, while requiring disclosure by elected officials and candidates for elected city office.
+The bottom line, however, is that KRS 65.003 leaves the decision whether or not to apply financial disclosure requirements to any non-elected (appointed) officers or employees to each city, while requiring disclosure by elected officials and candidates for elected city office.
 Tailor section (A)3. to coincide with the boards and commissions that you currently have in your city.

 SECTION 25.
 Who Must File.